justinjest/python-essentials/lessons/02DataStructuresAndFileHandling.md

 * `remove(item)`: Removes the first occurrence of `item`.
 * `sort()`: Sorts the list in place.

+There lots of methods and operations which apply to lists including all of the [common](https://docs.python.org/3/library/stdtypes.html#typesseq-common) and [mutable](https://docs.python.org/3/library/stdtypes.html#typesseq-mutable) sequence operations.

 A list is an example of an iterable.
 So you can iterate on it, as follows:

 ```python